PHS Human Subjects And Clinical Trials Information Form

 Both the Study Record(s) and Delayed Onset Study(ies) are pulled from the Compliance entries for human subjects added in the Compliance tab of the Kuali Research proposal.
 If multiple Human Subject entries are included it will map to the associated sections based on the selected criteria in the Compliance entry.

 These entries require an extracted Human Subject Study Record Attachment form to be completed and then uploaded in the Human Study attachment field of the Compliance entry.
-You can extract the form from the live application or find the fillable live PDF form on the Grants.gov website.
+You can extract the form from the live application by clicking on the Human Subjects Clinical Trial form in the Forms panel of the S2S Opportunity tab - be aware that the form versions must match for the form to recognize the attachment.
 Once added the associated form will be included in the form and appended to the PHS Human Subjects and Clinical Trial Information form.

 If you have multiple Study Records to add you will need to add a separate Human Subjects entry for each in the Compliance tab of the proposal and upload an individual extracted Human Subject Study Record attachment for each.